 Requirements:

-The Graduate Certificate in Special Collections Librarianship can be completed as part of the Master of Arts in Library and Information Science, both in-person and online, usually within the typical two years as a full-time graduate student.
-The certificate can be completed with or without a practicum, though the practicum is strongly recommended for all students to combine their academic studies with hands-on experience in a cultural heritage setting.
+The Certificate in Special Collections Librarianship and Archives can be completed as part of the Master of Arts in Library and Information Science, both in-person and online.
+Traditional incoming students start the Certificate in Special Collections Librarianship and Archives in the Spring of their first year.
+U2G students may only take Certificate courses during their second "Graduate" year.
+The certificate can be completed with or without a practicum, though the practicum is strongly recommended for all students to combine their academic studies with hands-on experience in a cultural heritage setting as experience is favored in the job market.

 Please note: